robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

   - existing artifact is too change-intolerant to make process improvement a near-term goal (always on fire)
   - team doesn't share a conceptual model of how they do work, and therefore cannot collaborate on how to improve it, or refuse to compromise on personal styles
   - resource or permission constraints on improving the process, that cause continuous additional friction to change

+  ## Mission

+  In order for work to be meaningful, I need at least one of these major categories to be fulfilled with minimal (essentially zero) poison, as an assurance that the work will *stick*.
+Work that fits all these dimensions, but is poisoned in all of them is not meaningful.